Side Effects of HIV Medicines

 - Blood glucose testing is also important after starting HIV medicines.
 If testing shows high glucose levels, a change in HIV medicines may be necessary.

 - Type 2 diabetes can often be controlled with a healthy diet and regular physical activity.
 Some people may also need to take medicines to control type 2 diabetes.

-Diabetes is a disease in which levels of blood glucose (also called blood sugar) are too high.
+Diabetes is a disease in which levels of glucose in the blood (also called blood sugar) are too high.
 Glucose comes from the breakdown of the foods we eat and is our main source of energy.

-Diabetes can cause serious health problems, including heart and blood vessel disease, nerve damage, blindness, and kidney disease.
-Fortunately, diabetes can be controlled with diet, exercise, and medicines.
+Over time, diabetes can cause serious health problems, including heart disease, stroke, kidney disease, eye problems, and nerve damage.
+Fortunately, diabetes can be controlled with diet, physical activity, and medicines.

 Glucose is carried in the blood to cells throughout the body.
 A hormone called insulin helps move the glucose into the cells.
 Once in the cells, glucose is used to make energy.
 When the body has trouble moving glucose into the cells, glucose builds up in the blood and can lead to diabetes.

 In type 1 diabetes, the body’s immune system attacks and destroys the cells that produce insulin.
 Lack of insulin causes glucose to build up in the blood.

 In type 2 diabetes, the body can't produce enough insulin or use it effectively to move glucose into the cells.
 Type 2 diabetes is more common than type 1 diabetes.